 - Take out a public liability insurance policy for the sum of not less than \$20,000,000 which is to be in force at all times during the term of the approval.
-Extend the policy to indemnify Warrumbungle Shire Council against any public liability claims arising from trading activities on the footpath. - Provide proof of this current policy to council with the application for approval or when requested to do so (this can be by way of a Certificate of Currency). - Maintain this insurance policy during the term of the approval and provide updated Certificates of Currency to Council each year upon renewal.
+Extend the policy to indemnify Warrumbungle Shire Council against any public liability claims arising from trading activities on the footpath; if the permit is for a commercial entity. - Provide proof of this current policy to council with the application for approval or when requested to do so (this can be by way of a Certificate of Currency). - Maintain this insurance policy during the term of the approval and provide updated Certificates of Currency to Council each year upon renewal.